April travel insurance USA review: detailed analysis of coverage, limits and pricing

 • No prior contact with assistance in serious cases can complicate reimbursement

 • Alcohol or drug-related incidents.
-Claims at risk if thresholds are exceeded
+Claims may be denied if thresholds are exceeded

 • Travel for medical purposes or against medical advice.
 Fully excluded